 Twelve prestigious national organizations have made a commitment to work with teachers and school librarians to create lesson plans, activities, and teaching tools that bring history to life through historic art and objects.
 Arkansas is the first state in the country to participate in this national program, which is led by the U.S. Department of State's Diplomatic Reception Rooms in partnership with Crystal Bridges Museum of American Art, the Butler Center for Arkansas Studies, and the Arkansas Department of Education.
-This program is now in its second year.

 For more information, contact: George West, Education Outreach Coordinator, Butler Center for Arkansas Studies

 The ADOL program is sponsored in part by a grant from the Bridge Fund Endowment at the Arkansas Community Foundation.